Developing a fast matrix multiplication implementation on the CPU

 Recently I took a course in parallel computing, where the focus was on using all the available resources we have on our computers.
 The course was tough but really interesting, so I thought it would be interesting to share some of the concepts learned there.
 The course, called Programming Parallel Computers, can be found online and there is an open version of it as well.

 It’s helpful to have an example problem to go along with, so in this post I’ll be discussing matrix multiplication on the cpu.
 Assuming our matrices are squares of sidelength n, we need to do n3 operations on them.
-More importantly, there are many operations which we can do simultaneously, which makes this a very good example problem - maybe that’s why there are plenty of articles on matrix multiplication already.
+Notably, there are many operations which we can do simultaneously, which makes this a very good example problem.
+Perhaps that’s why there are plenty of articles on matrix multiplication already.
 However, few of these go as deep as I’d like, so in this post I’ll try to continue where others have stopped.
-If you haven’t already, please read through Siboehm’s rather famous post on the topic here.
+I can’t cover everything, so if you haven’t already, please read through Siboehm’s rather famous post on the topic here.
 I will assume that as prerequisite knowledge.

 Baseline